K-Kielak/teyered/README.md

     * **TODO:** Do 3D live and prerecorded UI for this

 * `_choose_pose_points(facial_points)` and `_prepare_face_model()`
-    * **Description:** Preparing face model is just extracting the relevant features from the model file (`resources/face_model.txt`).
+    * **Description:** Extracting the relevant points for pose estimation from the model file (`resources/face_model.txt`) which was described earlier in this section.
 We then chose the points (obtained from the model or detection) which we will be using to solve PnP.

     * **TODO:** Put the chosen points in `config.py` for readability